mehulagg/gitlab/doc/user/project/deploy_tokens/index.md

 Deploy tokens can be managed by [maintainers only](../../permissions.md).

+Deploy tokens cannot be used with the GitLab API.

 If you have a key pair, you might want to use [deploy keys](../../../ssh/README.md#deploy-keys) instead.